yy-tromb/YYScreenTime_win/README.md

 ## ※I'm Japanese, so my English skills are low .
-## Now,I'm making.Next updating is maybe done in next Sunday.
+## Now,I'm making.Next updating may be done in next Sunday.

 # YYScreenTime_win
 Windows ScreenTime for me